skassam21/hatchways-interview-stream/Readme.md

 ## Technical Interview Prep

 We have broken down the technical interview prep into different levels (beginner, intermediate, and advanced).
+When you practice coding questions, it is **crucial** that you practice using an online editor like [repl.it](https://repl.it/) and using paper/whiteboard.

 ### Beginner Practice